ericsilberstein1/learn-nanochat/readme.md

 * Understand why we don't evalute CORE metrics or sample every so often during mid training

-* Re-implement or at least look closely at execution.py and humaneval.py
+* Re-implement or at least look more closely at execution.py and humaneval.py

-#### Completed

-* After challenge 14, add autodetect_device_type() so the same notebooks will work on cpu and gpu going forward (ended up doing as part of challenge 14)